 When Arguello vs Pryor II was officially announced, anticipation was just as high as for the first bout, but for different reasons.
 The first time around what spurred ticket sales was adulation for Arguello and the expectation of history being made; this time it was the more straight-forward anticipation of straight-up excitement, of another action-packed war, as that first scintillating clash was widely regarded as one of the most exciting fights of recent years.
 Fewer pundits were now willing to bet the farm on Arguello seizing that fourth world title and thus the allure and magic of the initial Arguello vs Pryor battle was conspicuously absent.
 Instead of a massive football stadium filled to the rafters with delirious Latin Americans, the rematch was held at the more banal environs of Caesar’s Palace in Las Vegas.

-And if that was in fact the case, Arguello’s fate was evident, at least to some, early in the final act of this almost-Shakespearean drama of ambition and hubris.
+And if that was in fact the case, Arguello’s fate was evident, at least to some, very early in the final act of this almost-Shakespearean drama of ambition and hubris.
 At the bell, Pryor vs Arguello II started in the same fashion as the first fight, as a thrilling, fast-paced, toe-to-toe slugfest, both warriors showing no fear and letting go huge punches, both men landing.
-But just 40 seconds in Pryor threw two jabs and then an overhand right which clipped Alexis on the chin; the challenger stumbled backwards and toppled to the floor.
+But just forty seconds in Pryor threw two jabs and then an overhand right which clipped Alexis on the chin; the challenger stumbled backwards and toppled to the floor.
 Right then and there the worst fears of the Arguello faithful appeared confirmed.
 And yet Alexis was not at all prepared to accept that Pryor’s speed, aggressiveness and punching power were more than he could handle.
-Instead he rose and battled back valiantly, shaking Pryor before the end of the round with heavy right hands.
+Instead he rose and battled back valiantly, shaking Pryor before the end of the round with heavy right hands of his own.

 Alexis rebounded in the next two rounds as he worked to impose his will in a way he never had in the first fight, throwing combinations of power punches and forcing Pryor to give ground.
 In the second a right hand buckled the champion’s legs, sending him stumbling across the ring near the end of Arguello’s best round yet against “The Hawk.”
 And in round three it was the challenger hurting the champion with left hooks and right uppercuts to the body, Pryor smiling and shaking his head even as he backed away and flinched in the face of Arguello’s onslaught.

 But just as his fans felt hope stirring in their hearts, Alexis was on the canvas again in round four after Pryor unleashed one of his whirling attacks and pounded home a huge right hand followed this time by a sharp left hook.
 Alexis beat the count and Pryor rushed in for the kill and the result was a series of furious exchanges, both men landing big shots as the crowd roared, Arguello almost going down again.
-At the bell to end the round, the dazed challenger went to the wrong corner.
+At the bell to end the round, the dazed challenger marched to the wrong corner.

 But if Pryor or anyone else thought the man some called “El Caballero del Ring” was finished, they were dead wrong.
 The challenger surged back in the very next round, using his jab effectively and throwing combinations behind it.
 By round seven one of boxing’s great body punchers was finding a groove and crashing heavy artillery to Pryor’s belly, the painful blows causing the champion to complain to referee Richard Steele that more than a few were straying south of the border.
 Arguello pressed, striking with more body punches as well as right hands to the head, and he continued in round eight, mixing his punches beautifully, staggering the champion with heavy shots and giving his fervent fans reason to hope.

 But just as Arguello appeared on the verge of taking over the fight, referee Steele abruptly intervened and administered a one point penalty to the challenger for low blows.
 The brief respite clearly aided the champion.
-Alexis tried to pick up where he had left off when action resumed, but now he was tiring and by the end of round nine it was Pryor who had regained control, his punches hurting the fading challenger.
+Alexis tried to pick up where he had left off when action resumed, but suddenly he was tiring and by the end of round nine it was Pryor who had regained control, his punches hurting the fading challenger.

 Round ten marked the end of the dream for Alexis Arguello and his fans.
 All his hopes of becoming a crossover sports star by winning an unprecedented fourth world title, and of reversing the most bitter and painful defeat of his long career, all of it was blown away for good by the irresistible whirlwind that was Aaron Pryor as the tireless champion launched a final ferocious attack.
-Sensing Alexis had little left, Pryor came forward fearlessly, disdaining defense and simply battering his man with one vicious power shot after another.
+Sensing Alexis had little left, Pryor came forward fearlessly, disdaining defense and simply battering his man with one vicious power punch after another.

 Afterwards, a tearful Alexis Arguello searched for some kind of coherent explanation for his surrender.
 “I didn’t want to risk my life,” he said at the post-fight press conference.
 “On the third knockdown, I was protecting myself.
 I thought about how good Pryor is and I said, ‘Jesus, I will stay here.'”